ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Introduction
 {: #introduction}

-This paper provides an overview of {{site.data.keyword.cloud_notm}}’s security capabilities and then proceeds to discuss options, best practices and solutioning guidance associated with those capabilities.
-But note this paper only discusses Virtual Private Cloud (VPC) Infrastructure as a Services (IaaS) security capabilities.
-Security in other areas such as VMWare and OpenShift will be handled in different papers.
+This document provides an overview of {{site.data.keyword.cloud_notm}}’s security capabilities and then proceeds to discuss options, best practices and solutioning guidance associated with those capabilities.
+The scope includes Virtual Private Cloud (VPC) Infrastructure as a Services (IaaS) security capabilities.
+Security in other landing zones such as VMWare and OpenShift will be handled in future documents.

 This document is geared towards cloud consultants, architects, engineers, etc. and it assumes that the reader has a level of cloud proficiency and general knowledge of security concepts.
-This paper is not meant to be a cloud or security tutorial, nor is it meant to be technically comprehensive with the particular security solutions noted.
+This document is not meant to be a cloud or security tutorial, nor is it meant to be technically comprehensive with the particular security solutions noted.

-Note that most of the links in this paper refer to information in [{{site.data.keyword.Bluemix_notm}} Docs](/docs), which can provide deeper information on the various security services.
+Note that most of the links contained in this document refer to information in [{{site.data.keyword.Bluemix_notm}} Docs](/docs), which can provide deeper information on the various security services.
 Another reference source is the security section within the [{{site.data.keyword.Bluemix_notm}} Architecture Center.](https://mediacenter.ibm.com/channel/IBM+Cloud+Architecture+Center/182050661)

-This paper primarily discusses security capabilities or solutions within {{site.data.keyword.Bluemix_notm}}.
+It discusses security capabilities or solutions within {{site.data.keyword.Bluemix_notm}}.
 But other options, e.g., 3rd party solutions, may be discussed that could be applicable hybrid or multi-cloud situations.
 Some of the options may also include those from IBM Cyber Security Services (CSS).
-These are first presented in the following IBM Cybersecurity Security Services (CSS) Capabilities.
+These are presented in the following IBM Cybersecurity Security Services (CSS) Capabilities.

 ## General Security Best Practices and Solutioning Guidance
 {: #general-security-best-practices}